Swampscott dory

 The Swampscott dory is a melding of the earlier Wherry design and the river bateau, which later led to new construction techniques used in the mass production of the Banks dory.
 Swampscott dories are built with rounded sides and slightly less overhang stern than a banks dory.
 Swampscott dories are generally from 14 to 18 ft in length, the longer boat being crewed by two oarsmen.

 Eventually the Swampscott dory developed into a recreational sailboat as well, known as the clipper dory, and then the alpha and beachcomber dory.
 These inexpensive sailboats were raced along the coast of Massachusetts during the early part of the 20th century.
 The sail rig was typically a Leg of Mutton and small jib on an unstayed mast.

+According to Gardner, Swampscott dorys are the "aristocrats of the dory clan and not to be confused with their clumsier, more crudely built cousins, the heavy, slab-sided working dories of the Grand Banks fishermen."
+He feels that the Swampscott dory rows and handles more easily, and are every bit as good seaboats.

 Lowell's Boat Shop, one of the original builders of dories, markets a similar boat as a surf dory.